 The organisation you’re applying to will never see your answers linked to your name.
-We only share aggregated information about their total applicant pool with organisations (and only if there are enough applicants to ensure your answers remain anonymous!).
+We only share aggregated information about an applicant pool with organisations (and only if there are enough applicants to ensure that your answers can remain anonymous!).

 The aggregated data helps organisations identify if there is anything in their process that harms the chances of success for candidates from minority groups and take corrective action.